Reviewed by Sarah Mitchell, Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 Your baby has outgrown the infant seat when the top of their head is within one inch of the shell, OR they hit the weight limit, OR the harness no longer stays at or below the shoulders.
 Read our detailed signals guide: when is baby too big for the infant car seat.

-At that point, move to a rear-facing convertible seat – do NOT turn forward yet.
-See our infant-to-convertible transition guide.
+At that point, move to a rear-facing convertible seat.
+Do NOT turn forward yet.
+See our infant-to-convertible transition guide and the convertible buyer’s guide.

 The bottom line